radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/technical-configuration/index.md

 ### JNDI datasource

 Now you can use a JNDI datasource.
-This means that the datasource to access the Brainwave database is declared in the Web container (like Tomcat) and not in `datasource.properties`.
+This means that the datasource to access the Identity Analytics database is declared in the Web container (like Tomcat) and not in `datasource.properties`.
 The icon is used to export a context.xml file to put in `conf/Catalina/localhost` folder inside Tomcat installation directory.
 Then this file should be renamed with the name of the webapp

 ![Studio export the JNDI context file](./images/studio_config_jndi.png "Studio export the JNDI context file")